 Air Resource Advisors analyze and summarize air quality information.
 They work on Incident Management Teams with public information officers, fire behavior analysts, meteorologists and others addressing smoke issues.
 They coordinate with multiple agencies to address public health risks and concerns, risks to transportation safety, and fire personnel exposure including in base camp.

-Below are information sources describing the Wildland Fire Air Quality Response Program and Air Resource Advisors.
+Below are additional information sources describing the Wildland Fire Air Quality Response Program and Air Resource Advisors.